Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health

-Staffies are usually pretty healthy, but they can be affected by skin allergies very frequently.
-They can also suffer from other conditions like hip dysplasia, epilepsy, and luxating patella.divider-dog
+Staffies are usually pretty healthy, but they’re prone to skin allergies.
+They can also suffer from other conditions like hip dysplasia, epilepsy, and luxating patella.

 Featured Image Credit: Lynda McFaul, Shutterstock